2012cericc/CLI-Flashcards/README.md

 - print fastest time taken to complete a round
 - print time it took to complete the round
 - print previous time to complete a round
+- print number of non hidden cards at start of round

 ## Features to add
 - undo hide of the previous card if applicable
 - flag cards in text file to never show again unless desired
-- print number of non hidden cards at start of round
 - GUI version, maybe Tkinker?
 - save non-hidden cards in a new file for later use
+- guard against multiple question/answer separators in a line

 ## Improvements to make
 - find a more human readable way to format flashcard text file
-- clean up main

 ## General design goals/justifications
 - Create a reasonably robust flashcard program